I love Sundays. I usually try to get

 - Combine flour, sugar, salt and cocoa in a bowl.
 Make a well in the middle.

 - Heat a pan to medium heat.
-Heat a small dollop of butter on the pan.
+When hot, melt a dollop of butter on the pan.

 - Serve with maple syrup and fresh fruit.